 The department store revised its policy May 17, announcing that “fully vaccinated customers are welcome to shop with or without a mask.
 We will continue to strongly recommend that non-vaccinated customers and associates wear masks in our stores.”

 NRF rank: 26

 As of May 17, “facial coverings will be optional for vaccinated customers” unless local regulations mandate masks, the coffee giant says on its updated COVID-19 response page.
 Store staffers are still required to mask up.

 U.S. stores: 247

-The Midwestern superstore implemented a mask mandate on July 20 for its locations throughout Michigan, Ohio, Wisconsin, Indiana, Illinois and Kentucky.
+The Midwestern superstore requires masks for shoppers as well as staff and vendors at its locations throughout Michigan, Ohio, Wisconsin, Indiana, Illinois and Kentucky.

 NRF rank: 29

 The corporate parent of northeastern supermarket ShopRite as well as smaller grocery chains Price Rite and The Fresh Grocer requires “that all customers wear a face covering while shopping,” according to its FAQs on customer and employee safety, which also notes that the states in which Wakefern chains operate currently have mask mandates.